unreally-ai/data/README.md

 # data
-for storing all the base data needed (train/test, vectors &amp; vocabularies)
+For storing all the base data needed (train/test, vectors, vocabularies)